georgemarselis-nvi/libcertstore/README.md

 ### Automatic Certificate Discovery

 `certctl scan` walks the system and finds existing certificates regardless of where they were placed -- by certbot, acme.sh, manual installation or any other tool.
 Found certs are registered into the store without re-issuance.
 No assumption is made that a host needs a new cert; discovery comes first.

+On multihomed hosts, `certctl scan` also detects all FQDNs with DNS entries on the host's interfaces and requests certs for any that don't already have one.

 Certs are automatically categorized on import by reading the `basicConstraints: CA:TRUE` X.509 extension -- no manual classification needed.
 CA certs and end-entity certs are stored and tracked separately.